GSI-CS-CO/saftlib/README.md

 The saftbus backage provides
   * a deamon that provides services which can be accessed through a UNIX domain socket.
 New services can be added by plugins at startup or during runtime of the daemon.
-  * a library that facilitates developments of plugins for the daemon.
+  * a library and a code generator that facilitates developments of plugins for the daemon.
   * a command line tool to control the daemon.

 The aim is to make the deamon itself realtime friendly.
 That means